xbid/reading-notes/README.md

 ### 2.1.
 Class01

-Introduction to HTML and JavaScript
+Introduction to HTML and JavaScript.